ShizukaDonaghue/luve/README.md

 * As a Shopper, I can view the reviews posted by others so that I can see the feedback from others which may help my purchasing decision.

-* As a Shopper, I can post a product review so that I can share my feedback for the product with others.
+* As a Shopper, I can post a product review so that I can share my feedback on the product with others.

 * As a Shopper, I can edit the product review I posted so that make changes to my review.